samhstn/my-config/README.md

 **iterm2** - For more control in with your terminal setup

-**Atom** - A easily configurable, beginner friendly text editor which is good for pair programming
+**Atom** - A easily configurable, beginner friendly text editor which is great for pair programming

 ----